 A director-substantial shareholder who carries out activities for his company, must pay himself wages.
-Based on the customary wages arrangement, the minimum amount in 2022 is the highest of the following three amounts:
+Based on the customary wages arrangement, the minimum amount in 2023 is the highest of the following three amounts:

-- 75% of the wages that would be paid in the most comparable employment situation; - the wages of the highest-earning employee of the company or group; - a minimum amount of EUR 48,000.
+- 100% of the wages that would be paid in the most comparable employment situation; - the wages of the highest-earning employee of the company or group; - a minimum amount of EUR 51,000 (2023 amount).

-The efficiency margin will be abolished from 1 January 2023 onwards.
-This means that, for the purpose of determining the three amounts referred to above, 100% of the wages paid in the most comparable employment situation must be taken into account (i.e. no longer 75%).
-For many director-substantial shareholders this means that their wages will need to be increased in 2023.
+The efficiency margin was abolished as of 1 January 2023 onwards.
+This means that, for the purpose of determining the three amounts referred to above, 100% of the wages paid in the most comparable employment situation must be taken into account (previously this percentage was 75%).
+For many director-substantial shareholders this means that their wages will need to be increased in 2023, in comparison with 2022.